spark4lib/code4lib2018/README.md

 If you have any issues with the above, please contact us ASAP using the [communication methods detailed above](#contact-before-during-after-the-workshop).

 ### Docker info
+With the latest, stable version of Docker Community Edition installed, go to your favorite shell and run:
+- `docker pull mbdpla/sparkworkshop:latest`
+- `docker run -p 8080:8080 mbdpla/sparkworkshop:latest`

+This should download and start up our Zeppelin Docker image on your machine.
+Check if it is running by opening and web browser and going to http://localhost:8080.
+This should show Zeppelin Notebook homepage.

+We recommend waiting until Monday evening before the workshop to pull the latest Docker image for this workshop, as we are still actively adding data and notebooks.

+The day of, we will also bring thumbdrives with our workshop Docker image on it.

 ### Backup Option

+- If wifi works, try a [free Databricks Community account online](https://databricks.com/try-databricks).
+This gives you a hosted Zeppelin notebook with Spark infrastructure, for free.
+- If you’re feeling up to it, [get Zeppelin installed locally on your computer](https://zeppelin.apache.org/docs/0.7.3/install/install.html).
+Zeppelin comes with Spark.

+Either way, you’ll need to pull the [data](sample-data/) & [notebooks](notebooks/) from this Github repository.